rebejellis/hugo-docs-website/docs/choose-your-model2.md

 ## Factors to Consider

-When selecting a model, several key factors come into play.
-Click each factor below to consider when selecting a model:
+When selecting a model, several key factors come into play when selecting a model for your use case.
+Click each factor below to find out more:

 <details><summary>Use Case Specificity</summary>
 <br>